Refractory: Size and shape

-Unshaped (monolithic refractories)
+Unshaped (monolithic)

-These are without definite form and are only given shape upon application.
-These types are better known as monolithic refractories.
-The common examples are plastic masses, ramming masses, castables, gunning masses, fettling mix, mortars etc.
+These are without prescribed form and are only given shape upon application.
+These types are known as monolithic refractories.
+Common examples include plastic masses, ramming masses, castables, gunning masses, fettling mix, and mortars.

 Dry vibration linings often used in induction furnace linings are also monolithic, and sold and transported as a dry powder, usually with a magnesia/alumina composition with additions of other chemicals for altering specific properties.
 They are also finding more applications in blast furnace linings, although this use is still rare.

-Based on fusion temperature
+Fusion temperature

 Refractory materials are classified into three types based on fusion temperature (melting point).